Raiders owner: Team wasn’t targeted in email investigation

 “We all have our demons in life,” Davis added, “and we have to understand that.”

-Davis wondered about the timing of the leaking of the emails; the NFL has not and will not be releasing documents from the independent investigation of the Washington Football Team, saying the league is protecting the identities of those who testified.
+Davis wondered about the timing of the leaking of the emails, and said he was not given a reason for delays in his team being told about them.
+The NFL has not and will not be releasing documents from the independent investigation of the Washington Football Team, saying the league is protecting the identities of those who testified.
 Gruden’s emails were to Bruce Allen, the former president of the Washington franchise.

 Davis would like the league to release a written report of the investigation.